 - Black pepper

-In a saucepan, place the potatoes inside and cover them with water.
+Step 1: In a saucepan, place 5-6 red potatoes inside and cover them with water.
 Salt the water and bring it to a boil, then simmer until the potatoes are easily pierced with a fork.
 Then drain and allow to cool.

-Dice the potatoes then combien them with the remaining ingredients, seasoning again as needed.
+Step 2: Dice the potatoes then combine them with 5-6 finely chopped chives, 2 chopped tarragon sprigs, 2 tablespoons olive oil, juice of 1 1/2 limes and black pepper to taste.
+Season again as needed.
 Serve immediately or cover and place in the refrigerator until ready to eat.